IainStevenson/Models/REadme.md

 ## Coverage.Bat

-To run this easily, slick on the solution in Solution explorer, then either
+To run this easily, click on the solution in Solution explorer, then either
 * right click and select Open in Terminal
 * or press Ctrl+'